LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 > - Are failing Natural blame trails produced even for programs with impedance
 >   mismatch?
 (This question is related to the above issue with Natural blame.)

 We agree that the paper needs a bit more explanation to clarify how Natural blame can have failing scenarios, we will update it in the final paper.
-In short, Natural blame trails can by stymied by unhelpful run-time errors.
+In short, Natural blame trails can by stymied by unhelpful run-time errors from Racket.
+Because debugging scenarios are only partially typed, some scenarios produce an error from the runtime (e.g.

-Because debugging scenarios are only partially typed, some scenarios produce an error from the runtime (e.g. `+` receiving a non-number) before any of Natural's run-time type checks can discover a problem.
+`+` receiving a non-number) before any of Natural's run-time type checks can discover a problem.
+Runtime errors do not carry blame, only stacktraces.
-Run-time errors do not carry blame, only stacktraces, so the only way to proceed (regardless of mode) is by using the stack information.
-If the stack proves unhelpful, then the trail fails.

 > - It is not fully explained how the given mutators change programs.
 For
 >   example, I cannot completely predict changes by the mutators deletion and
 >   class:super.

 Thanks for the comment, we will expand the explanation and examples of mutators in the final paper.
 In the specific case of `deletion`, the most common place that this mutator applies (beyond the literal `begin` expressions the example illustrates) are so-called "implicit begins": places where sequences are allowed implicitly by enclosing forms like `define` or `cond`.
 Here are two more examples of `deletion` mutations for these situations:

 ```
 (define (do-something) (step-1!) (step-2!))
 ~>